-- 6. To provide for development that: - a.
-Is designed to be compatible with and have a satisfactory interface with surrounding residential development; - Does not have an adverse effect on the amenity enjoyed by residents of surrounding properties. - Is of a scale and form that responds to the topography of the land and the environmental context to optimise resident amenity. - Provide the opportunity for the future development of a Seniors Housing development which: - a.
+- 2.0 Development Cantrols - 6.
+To provide for development that: - Is designed to be compatible with and have a satisfactory interface with surrounding residential development; - b.
+Does not have an adverse effect on the amenity enjoyed by residents of surrounding properties. - c.
+Is of a scale and form that responds to the topography of the land and the environmental context to optimise resident amenity. - 7.
+Provide the opportunity for the future development of a Seniors Housing development which: - a.
 Provides for a diversity of housing choice; and - b.
 Is located nearby to services and facilities to support the ageing population.